axgillies/grafeas/case-studies/binary-authorization.md

 Authorization.
 This paper discusses the general ideas behind Binary Authorization, and as such is a first part of the Kritis initiative.
-It further touches upon some specifics of our existing implementation of Binary Authorization, which in its first release is focused on Google Container Engine (GKE).
+It further touches upon some specifics of our existing implementation of Binary Authorization, which in its first release is focused on Google Kubernetes Engine (GKE).

 ### Software Life Cycle Within an Organization